Frequently Asked Questions

 I am already approved from All 4 Paws (or adopted previously from All 4 Paws), how do I go about adopting a dog you just posted?

-If you have already been approved within the last year, you can email your interest to email@example.com and we will then set up an appointment for you to adopt your future family member.
-If it has been longer than a year, you will need to fill out the previous adopter application on our Available Pets page.
+If you have been approved to adopt from All 4 Paws within the last year, please respond to your approval email.
+If it has been longer than a year, you will need to fill out the previous adopter application on our website.

 Where is your shelter located?